yakorch/aerial-disentangled-representations/README.md

 Image retrieval operates on compact image embeddings.
 We compared two approaches for robust image representation learning building upon the best practices in self-supervised learning.
 Training is performed on image pairs of the same location under different environmental and/or seasonal conditions.

 ## Training
 Training was performed on a single A100 GPU with 80GB VRAM.
-NT-Xent loss was used for optimization, thus a large batch size is required.
+Since NT-Xent loss is used for training, a large batch size is required.

 The training with the deterministic projector was performed with:
 ```bash